This post may contain affiliate links. Please read my disclaimer for more information.

-A manual frother, on the other hand, will allow you vortex action, creating different bubbles with different hand-techniques.
+On the other hand, a manual frother will allow vortex action, creating different bubbles with different hand techniques.

 Another factor that creates quality frothed/steamed/foamed milk is the temperature.
 If your machine allows you to set the temperature for the milk, that machine is for you!

 Now, this is something you won’t get in an espresso machine under $200.

 If you want to have a machine with a built-in grinder, you will need to increase your budget.